Syllabus |

 Check out the Monetary Policy Committee here.

-Liberalisation is the process of making policies less restrictive of economic activity.
+Liberalization is the process of making policies less restrictive of economic activity.
 It also involves the lowering of tariffs or the removal of non-tariff barriers.

 To implement the privatization policy, the government took the following actions:

-Globalisation refers to the integration of economies worldwide.
+Globalization refers to the integration of economies worldwide.
 The Indian government adopted a globalization strategy in 1991.
 It involved the following steps:

 Check the Difference Between FERA And FEMA here.